 As to the Bluetooth connection issues, if you paired the Muse with more than one device, you might need to turn off the Bluetooth from your previous device while connecting to a new one, otherwise the previous one, if it is in range, picks up the connection.
 This happened to me; but I’ve experienced this issue with several Bluetooth devices.
 Lastly, I also saw that sometimes after the connection is established, the app still doesn’t pick it up; in this case, killing the app and relaunching it fixes it.

-Muse is a great tool to help beginner and intermediate meditators have some real feedback on their practice, generate more interest in meditation, and build the habit.
 The gamification elements (charts, points, and medals) can also help motivate one to create the daily habit of practice.
 For more advanced meditators, the value of the product is really into having clearer insight into different mental states and meditation techniques.
 Finally, if you are a meditation teacher or mindfulness coach, this device can be a powerful tool for helping your students understand their progress and states.

 You can buy a Muse at ChooseMuse.com.
 It costs 299 USD, and international shipping is available.
 They have one year warranty and a 30 days money back guaranteed, so in any case it’s worth the try.
 It can also easily be shared with other people.